 Closing Argument: The ELD Mandate and You

-The ELD mandate is obviously a dense, enormous ruling.
-It covers far more than what we’ve just tried to break down into a simple, easy-to-digest pieces.
-We’ve certainly tried to hit on the biggest, most important notes of the electronic logic device mandate.
+The ELD mandate is obviously an enormous ruling.
+It covers far more than what we’ve just tried to break down into simple, easy-to-digest pieces.
+We’ve certainly tried to hit on the most important and essential notes of the electronic logic device mandate.

 Final Take Away

 While it’s easy to understand that ELD devices help avoid deliberate and unintentional ELD mandate hos violations.
 It also helps avoid possible fines drivers could accumulate due to the inaccuracy of paper logs.

 Finally, the details and requirements surrounding them are not always so succinct or black and white.
 If you still feel lost, try to read into the ELD mandate news itself.
 We know, that 516 pages of political jargon may not seem like a blast.